sean1516/HomeAssistant/README.md

 These are the [Home Assistant](https://home-assistant.io/) configuration files used in my Home Assistant (HA) setup.
 I relied on repositories of other HA users quite a bit when I was getting started for ideas and example code.
 Hopefully this repository will help someone else who is getting started.

-If you are just gettting started with Home Assistant I highly reccomend checking out this [YouTube Series](https://www.youtube.com/playlist?list=PLgtGAtCt_hGTc_GAEmMhQ_XVs80mZoBIG).
+If you are just getting started with Home Assistant I highly recommend checking out this [YouTube Series](https://www.youtube.com/playlist?list=PLgtGAtCt_hGTc_GAEmMhQ_XVs80mZoBIG).
 It helped me a lot in the beginning and I still frequently reference some videos today.
-I also strongly reccomend you read the [Home Assistant Docs](https://home-assistant.io/docs/).
+I also strongly recommend you read the [Home Assistant Docs](https://home-assistant.io/docs/).
 So many questions asked on the  [Home Assistant Forum](https://community.home-assistant.io/) could be solved by reading the docs.
 I have tried to include links in my files to the associated guidance documents for easy reference.

 # Hardware Running HA:
 * __[Dell Optiplex 9010 Small Form Factor (SFF) ](http://i.dell.com/sites/doccontent/shared-content/data-sheets/en/Documents/Dell_OptiPlex_9010_spec_sheet.pdf)__ This desktop has a i5 3470T (low power CPU) swapped in.
-The machine is running  [VMWare ESXi](https://www.vmware.com/products/esxi-and-esx.html) which allows me to run mutiple virtual machines on the same physical hardware.
+The machine is running  [VMWare ESXi](https://www.vmware.com/products/esxi-and-esx.html) which allows me to run multiple virtual machines on the same physical hardware.
 I also run my router/firewall off this same hardware.
 The HA virtual machine is given 2 cores, 1GB of RAM and a 16GB disk.

 * __[Aeotec Z-Stick Gen 5 ](https://www.amazon.com/Aeotec-Z-Stick-Z-Wave-create-gateway/dp/B00X0AWA6E/)__

 # Installation Process:
 I'm currently running [Home Assistant](https://home-assistant.io) version __0.62.1__.
-My preferred installation method is an [Ubuntu Server 16.04](https://www.ubuntu.com/server) instance and following the [Python Virtual Enviroment](https://home-assistant.io/docs/installation/virtualenv/) installation instructions for Home Assistant.
-For anyone running a Raspberry Pi, I highly reccomend using the [Hassbian Install Method. ](https://home-assistant.io/docs/installation/hassbian/installation/)
+My preferred installation method is an [Ubuntu Server 16.04](https://www.ubuntu.com/server) instance and following the [Python Virtual Environment](https://home-assistant.io/docs/installation/virtualenv/) installation instructions for Home Assistant.
+For anyone running a Raspberry Pi, I highly recommend using the [Hassbian Install Method. ](https://home-assistant.io/docs/installation/hassbian/installation/)

 I setup my Mosquitto MQTT Broker using the instructions in [this video](https://www.youtube.com/watch?v=AsDHEDbyLfg&t)